Fox, Hield score 21 apiece as Kings beat Warriors 111-98

 Warriors coach Steve Kerr was ejected late in the second quarter after getting hit with consecutive technical fouls by referee Jason Goldenberg.
 Kerr appeared initially upset about a continuation call that went the Kings’ way, then erupted after Golden State did not receive a similar call.
 Kerr angrily walked onto the court after the second technical and yelled at Goldenberg before leaving.

-Ariza shot 7 of 9 after coming off the bench.
-He made five of his first six shots, including a pair of 3-pointers and two dunks to get the Kings off to a quick start.
-Barnes added a 3 that put Sacramento ahead 44-28.
+The Kings led by 16 in the first half and then made eight 3-pointers to pull away in the third quarter.

-Hield and Corey Joseph hit back-to-back 3s and Harry Giles followed with a floater to make it 83-52 in the third.
+Hield and Corey Joseph hit back-to-back 3s and Harry Giles followed with a floater to make it 83-52.

 TIP-INS